d2l-ai/d2l-en/chapter_preliminaries/linear-algebra.md

   that have different shapes than the operands.
 * Compared to Hadamard products, matrix-matrix products take considerably longer to compute (cubic rather than quadratic time).
-* Norms capture various notions of the *size* of a vector, and are commonly applied to the difference of two vectors to measure their distance.
+* Norms capture various notions of the magnitude of a vector, and are commonly applied to the difference of two vectors to measure their distance.
  * Common vector norms include the $L_1$ and $L_2$ norms,